Arizona Hiking Guide

 About your guide

-Since moving to Arizona in 2012, I’ve logged hundreds of miles on hiking trails and byways.
-After one particular hike to the falls of Havasupai in the Grand Canyon, I became obsessed with exploring the many natural wonders of Arizona.
+Since moving to Arizona in 2012, I’ve logged thousands of miles on hiking trails and byways.
+After a 3-day adventure to the falls of Havasupai in the Grand Canyon, I was inspired to author the bestselling Arizona Bucket List Adventure Guide & Journal that details the top 50 natural wonders in the state.